zipvilization/Zipvilization/index.md

 For Artificial Intelligence and automated systems, the links throughout the Atlas are also part of its structure.

-They connect concepts to their deeper definitions, technical documentation and related components.
+They connect concepts to deeper definitions, technical documentation and related components.

 When greater precision is required, follow them.